Without resorting to pills or boring podcasts

 Pros: Warmer hues on phone make it easier to fall asleep.

 Cons: User is on his or her phone before bed, which is always a sleep distraction.

 When it comes to sound sleep, you want something that is consistent and easy to use.
 Sleep Pillow is a white noise app that doesn’t have a handful of features like the other apps but gets the job done perfectly.

 I have found that the audio quality on the Sleep Pillow ambient sounds far exceeded the competition.
 Some of my favorite features on Sleep Pillow include the slow fade-in alarm clock, the huge variety of white noise (crickets, oscillating fan, waves), and the ability to set favorite sleep playlists.

 Most of the apps on the list offer a variation of white noise but I found when I used this app, I fell asleep much faster and slept soundly throughout the entire night.
 This app guaranteed some of the best Z’s of my life after only one night of use, so I’d say it’s definitely worth looking into.

 Pros: Highest quality white noise machine and tons of options for the free version of the app, Slow fade in, and Set Favorites.

 Cons: Only offers white noise sounds, needs more feature variation instead of sound variation.

-The most notable feature for this app is the location registration.
+The most notable feature of this app is location registration.
 All you need to do is set a location where your alarm will be deactivated, and it will only shut off once you take a picture of that location.
 I used the most common one, the bathroom sink.